MoSpo/CHIP-8-Transcompiler/README.md

 3. Create an object file with the output using llc (part of the LLVM library).

 4. Link this with IOFIle.cpp and IOFile.h found in the Output folder.
-LOFIle depends on SDL2.h: https://www.libsdl.org/
+IOFile.cpp depends on SDL2.h:
+https://www.libsdl.org/

 5. Run produced file.